BB20101997/ChatServer/README.md

 ChatServer
 ==========

-The ServerSide of the Chat Programm depends on ChatBasis
+The ServerSide of the Chat Program depends on ChatBasis